Rarity: Common mount with rare breed

 Wild behavior:

-Sharpscales, due their scale coverup, dare to attack even other
+Sharp-scales, due their scale coverup, dare to attack even other

-predatros if it's needed.
+predators if it's needed.
 There's also a rattle at the end of their

 tail.
 Rattling